Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: CASE STUDIES

 \subsection{Case Study 3: Components with different valencies}

-Unlike case study~\ref{CS1}, a system with four components but each with different valencies (number of ports) is considered.
+In most real-world systems, every component may not have the same valency (number of ports).
+Unlike case study~\ref{CS1}, in this case study we investigate a system with four components having different valencies.
 In addition, flat vertex graphs (FVGs) as described in Sec.~\ref{FlatVertex} are used.
 As FVGs have local structures at nodes, the edge connectivity order around the nodes is preserved, and thus FVG representations are highly suitable for design applications where nodes have a specific cyclic ordering of ports.
 Here R0 to R5 moves are valid but not R6.
 Figure~\ref{Casestudy3} shows some of the results obtained in this study.
 After computing the Yamada polynomials of hundreds of planar SGDs, a total of 27 unique Yamada classes are obtained.
 For illustration purposes, we show some isotopes of SGD\_0 (original system architecture) as class 1 isotopes.
 Furthermore, unique SGDs belonging to some unique Yamada classes are shown for crossing numbers one, two, and three respectively.
 Two final 3D system geometric models (referred as S1 and S2) are also shown in Fig.~\ref{Casestudy3}.
-The total computational time taken for study B is 211.4 sec.
+The total computational time taken for study B was 211.4 sec.
 It can be observed from this study that with components with different valencies, we get more unique Yamada classes than those with identical components.
-Thus, manually generating such designs is very challenging and the automated enumeration framework we proposed here is very valuable.
+Thus, manually generating such designs is very challenging and the automated enumeration framework we proposed here is very valuable. \\